F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/multi_process.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-To run the application, start one copy of the simple_mp binary in one terminal, passing at least two cores in the coremask, as follows:
+To run the application, start one copy of the simple_mp binary in one terminal, passing at least two cores in the coremask/corelist, as follows:

 .. code-block:: console

-    ./build/simple_mp -c 3 -n 4 --proc-type=primary
+    ./build/simple_mp -l 0-1 -n 4 --proc-type=primary

 For the first DPDK process run, the proc-type flag can be omitted or set to auto, since all DPDK processes will default to being a primary instance,